expergefacio/dinkycache/README.md

 ## Examples of use with user-defined settings

-You can destruct a dict an pass it as settings each time you invoke `Dinky(**settings)`, or do the same, but assign the new `Dinky object` to a `variable` and reuse it that way:
+You can destruct a dict an pass it as settings each time you invoke `Dinky(**settings)`, or assign the new `Dinky object` to a `variable` and re-use it that way:

 ### Invoke on every use:
 ```python